Johannes Zukertort: Early life and non-chess achievements

 Zukertort was born on 7 September 1842 in Lublin, Congress Poland, Russian Empire as Jan Hermann Cukiertort.
 He said that his mother was the Baroness Krzyżanowska (Krzyzanovska).
 His parents were Polish Jews who converted to Protestant Christianity and missionized for the London Society for Promoting Christianity Amongst the Jews.
 Because the Christian Protestant mission among the Jewish population in Russian-occupied Poland was considered illegal and heretical, the Zukertort family emigrated to Prussia.
 He was educated at the gymnasium of Breslau (now Wrocław), and in 1866 at the University of Breslau, from which he graduated in medicine in 1866.
 As a member of the medical corps of the Prussian army he saw service in 1866 during the Austro-Prussian War, and again during the Franco-Prussian War of 1870–1871.

-Zukertort is widely suspected to have embellished his biography.
+Zukertort is widely suspected of having embellished his biography.
 In an account of his life for the Eastern Daily Press in 1872 many claims were made on his behalf: aristocratic descent, fluency in nine languages (fourteen, according to other sources), and proficiency in swordsmanship, dominoes, and whist; it was also stated that he had played 6,000 games of chess with Adolf Anderssen, fought in numerous battles, and was awarded the Order of the Red Eagle, the Iron Cross of the German Army, and seven other medals.
 He also found time to get an M.D. at Breslau in 1865, and work on the staff of the Allgemeine Zeitung – Otto von Bismarck's private organ – in addition to writing two chess books and working as the editor of a chess magazine for several years.
 The Oxford Companion to Chess comments, "There is some truth in the last sentence: He was co-author of the books [and] co-editor of the chess magazine."